JoelineAlves/wonderboy_tshirt/README.md

 * The main logo acts as a link to the homepage, allowing users to easily return to the main page.

 * The navigation links provide shoppers with access to all sections of the website, ensuring easy navigation.
 Additionally, the navbar includes different tabs to help customers find products based on their categories, offering an intuitive and well-organized shopping experience.
-The links feature a hover effect that changes color, providing visual feedback to enhance the user experience.

 * The shopping bag icon is prominently displayed on the website.
 Whenever a product is added to the shopping cart, the total value of the items is dynamically updated, keeping customers informed in real time and ensuring a seamless shopping experience.